rjmoggach/python-gmail-export/README.md

 # Python GMail Export CLI

-This is my python tool to export mail from gmail in formats I require.
+This is my python library/tool to export mail from gmail in formats I require.

 This library allows me to connect to my Gmail account and download as `.eml` files for a specific label.
 It then converts the `.eml` files to pdf or html and extracts attachments.